GraphiteEditor/Graphite/frontend/src/components/README.md

 # Overview of `/frontend/src/components/`

-Each component represents a (usually reusable) part of the Graphite Editor GUI.
+Each component represents a (usually reusable) part of the Graphite editor GUI.
 These all get mounted in `Editor.svelte` (in the `/src` directory above this one).

 ## Floating Menus: `floating-menus/`